What is an electronic drum set

 - Weight: 24.5 kg.

 We find ourselves with an electronic drum set designed with fusion in mind, as it has ten pieces that enhance your playing possibilities.
-This battery has a 10″ snare pad, two 08″ tom pads, two 10″ tom pads. two-zone mesh patch, a two-zone mesh patch, a 8″ bass drum pad with mesh patch, two 12″ crash cymbal pads, one 12″ ride cymbal pad and one 12″ hit-hat pad..
+This kit has a 10″ snare pad, two 08″ tom pads, two 10″ tom pads. two-zone mesh patch, a two-zone mesh patch, a 8″ bass drum pad with mesh patch, two 12″ crash cymbal pads, one 12″ ride cymbal pad and one 12″ hi-hat pad..

-It's just what an intermediate drummer needs in his life, nothing more.
+It's just what an intermediate drummer needs in their life, nothing more.
 For connectivity, the company thought of everything necessary by incorporating two 6.3 mm main jack outputs, along with a 6.3 mm stereo headphone jack output.

 Also, a 3.5 mm mini-jack stereo line input, along with two 6.3 mm stereo trigger inputs (already assigned to a second crash and a fourth tom pad) and finally USB, MIDI, USB Memory, MIDI In & Out and WAV-Sample Import connectivity so you can connect it to your Mac or PC and record everything you play on the drum kit.
-The rack that connects everything as one piece is a great option.
+The rack that connects everything as one piece is a great feature.
 The fixed position of the bass drum prevents it from shifting due to foot strikes.